Pomax/are-we-flying/docs/index.md

 ### Emergency intervention

 Of course, accidents happen, so as one last "test": what happens if we bump the yoke while on autopilot?
 Let's yank the yoke until the plane beeps, indicating a *serious* problem, and then letting go again.
-As it turns out, our AP can't currently deal with that, unable to get the plane under control.
-Although perhaps that's not quite the right description... it gets the plane under chaotic control:
+As it turns out, our AP can't currently deal with that, unable to get the plane back under control.

+Although perhaps that's not quite the right description... it gets the plane back under control, it's just... the worst possible kind of control:

 ![image-20231113175653822](./image-20231113175653822.png)